lucp9827/NeutraliseFiles/README.md

 possibilities)

-### B. Step-by-Step instructions for Neutralise - Starting from the Github repository NeutraliseFiles
+### B. Step-by-Step instructions for Neutralise - Starting from the GitHub repository NeutraliseFiles
-This concise checklist is intended for users to analyze the results from the Github repository NeutraliseFiles.
+This concise checklist is intended for users to analyze the results from the GitHub repository NeutraliseFiles.
 For more details and examples, we refer to the README file of Neutralise (https://github.com/lucp9827/Neutralise).
 We recommend following this tutorial to understand how the Neutralise function works and what the possibilities are within this initiative.
 1. Download NeutraliseFiles_full.zip from https://github.com/lucp9827/NeutraliseFiles and unzip this
 folder.